alhog/Geometric-Shards-Rollups-/README.md

    - Plot shards as interconnected shapes.
    - Use Julia's plotting libraries (e.g., Plots.jl) to bring your system to life.

+*Geometric Visualization adds a layer of understanding to your Geobloks system.
+By plotting shards as interconnected shapes, you can visually explore their relationships, patterns, and interactions.*

+Let’s create stunning visualizations using Julia’s powerful plotting libraries, such as Plots.jl.

+Approach:
+1. Install Plots.jl (if not already installed):
+2. Open Julia REPL.
+3. Type ] to enter package mode.
+4. Install Plots.jl: add Plots.

+Create Geobloks Visualizations:
+1. Use scatter plots, line plots, or custom shapes to represent shards.
+2. Highlight connections between shards (edges).
+3. Add labels, colors, and legends for clarity.

 ## **Geometric Security**:
    - Guard against attacks.
    - Apply cryptographic principles to geometric shapes.